Do you need to know the difference between a lecture and a seminar?

 In lectures you sit still, observe and absorb a teacher’s presentation.
 In other words, you’re often considered a ‘passive’ learner in a lecture.
 You don’t have to actually contribute anything.
 All you need to do is listen and take notes.

 In seminars you are expected to be an active learner.
-You feed your ideas into the class discussion in order for it to progress.
+You feed your ideas into the whole class discussion in order for it to progress.

 In fact, often students’ input will significantly impact their own peers’ opinions.